ricktaylor/btpu-fec/draft-taylor-dtn-btpu-fec.md

 : The numeric identifier of the Transfer that this source block is part of, encoded as a 32-bit unsigned integer in network byte order.

 FEC Instance ID:
-: The identifier of the pre-agreed FEC scheme and configuration in use for the Transfer, encoded as an 8-bit unsigned integer in network byte order.
+: The [FEC Instance ID](#instance-id) of the pre-agreed FEC scheme and configuration in use for the Transfer, encoded as an 8-bit unsigned integer in network byte order.

 Explicit Source FEC Payload ID:
 : The Explicit Source FEC Payload ID as defined in {{Section 5.3.1 of RFC6363}}.